-Sai Khay Saing, a spokesman for a group of ethnic Shan civil society groups, told RFA’s Myanmar Service that government troops had used “heavy weapons” in an attack Wednesday near the headquarters of the Shan State Progressive Party (SSPP), which oversees the SSA-N, causing villagers to flee.
+Sai Khay Saing, a spokesman for a group of ethnic Shan civil society groups, told RFA’s Myanmar Service that government troops had used “heavy weapons” in an attack Wednesday near the headquarters of the Shan State Progress Party (SSPP), which oversees the SSA-N, causing villagers to flee.

 “We don’t want to solve our differences the military way,” he said.